Translating Legislative Change into Operational Advantage

 Why It Matters

-Historically, anti-trafficking efforts have measured success by activity:
+Historically, exploitation enforcement efforts have often measured success by activity:

 More arrests.